tailuge/billiards/README.md

 ```shell
 yarn serve
 ```
-Then open http://localhost:8080/ in your browser
+Then open http://localhost:8080/ in your browser to play

 #### Test